We created the Neighborhood in 2021 to invite people from around the world to grow their connection with us, Jewish life, and one another.

 As a Neighbor of Central you will continue to hear and learn from Central Clergy as you do today through our livestream, classes, and programs.
 You will be able to join special member programs such as our High Holy Day Boot Camp where congregant and journalist Abby Pogrebin interviewed guest teachers who helped us dissect core prayers recited for Rosh Hashanah and Yom Kippur, among many others.
 We are not currently staffed to be able to provide pastoral attention or officiation.
 This type of one-to-one work is best done locally.
 We encourage you to remain at (or consider joining) your local synagogue or prayer community for more personal services.
 Alternatively, we can connect you to local clergy whenever possible.

-We are pleased to share that we have a wonderful student rabbi, Andrew Mandel, who also happens to have a doctoral degree in adult learning and leadership from Columbia, and experience building online communities.
-Along with the Central Clergy and our professional team, Andrew will be developing additional opportunities for Neighbors to deepen your experience of Jewish life.
+We are pleased to share that we have a wonderful rabbi, Andrew Mandel, who also happens to have a doctoral degree in adult learning and leadership from Columbia, and experience building online communities.
+Along with the Central Clergy and our professional team, Rabbi Mandel will be developing additional opportunities for Neighbors to deepen your experience of Jewish life.

 The Neighborhood is still new, so we are keeping an eye on the number of participants to ensure that we can provide the best possible experience for our Neighbors.
 We have paused adding new Neighbors at this time.
-We will next be adding new Neighbors in early June, 2023.
+We will next be adding new Neighbors shortly before the High Holy Days in fall 2023.

 Click any of the "Pre-register to join our next cohort" buttons above to be added to our list.
 As soon as we reopen to new Neighbors, you will be notified and provided with the necessary information.
-We will next be adding new Neighbors in early June, 2023.
+We will next be adding new Neighbors shortly before the High Holy Days in fall 2023.

 We anticipate that Neighbors will be meaningful participants in our online community.
 This means engaging regularly in programming alongside your fellow Neighbors.

 Participation looks like: